CompPhysics/MachineLearning/README.md

 ### Useful Python libraries
 Here we list several useful Python libraries we strongly recommend (if you use anaconda many of these are already there)

-* "NumPy":"https://www.numpy.org/" is a highly popular library for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays
+* _NumPy_:https://www.numpy.org/ is a highly popular library for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays
-* "The pandas":"https://pandas.pydata.org/" library provides high-performance, easy-to-use data structures and data analysis tools
+* _The pandas_:https://pandas.pydata.org/ library provides high-performance, easy-to-use data structures and data analysis tools
-* "Xarray":"http://xarray.pydata.org/en/stable/" is a Python package that makes working with labelled multi-dimensional arrays simple, efficient, and fun!
+* _Xarray_:http://xarray.pydata.org/en/stable/ is a Python package that makes working with labelled multi-dimensional arrays simple, efficient, and fun!
-* "Scipy":"https://www.scipy.org/" (pronounced “Sigh Pie”) is a Python-based ecosystem of open-source software for mathematics, science, and engineering.
+* _Scipy_:https://www.scipy.org/ (pronounced “Sigh Pie”) is a Python-based ecosystem of open-source software for mathematics, science, and engineering.
-* "Matplotlib":"https://matplotlib.org/" is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
+* _Matplotlib_:https://matplotlib.org/ is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
-* "Autograd":"https://github.com/HIPS/autograd" can automatically differentiate native Python and Numpy code.
+* _Autograd_:https://github.com/HIPS/autograd can automatically differentiate native Python and Numpy code.
 It can handle a large subset of Python's features, including loops, ifs, recursion and closures, and it can even take derivatives of derivatives of derivatives
-* "SymPy":"https://www.sympy.org/en/index.html" is a Python library for symbolic mathematics.
+* _SymPy_:https://www.sympy.org/en/index.html is a Python library for symbolic mathematics.
-* "scikit-learn":"https://scikit-learn.org/stable/" has simple and efficient tools for machine learning, data mining and data analysis
+* _scikit-learn_:https://scikit-learn.org/stable/ has simple and efficient tools for machine learning, data mining and data analysis
-* "TensorFlow":"https://www.tensorflow.org/" is a Python library for fast numerical computing created and released by Google
+* _TensorFlow_:https://www.tensorflow.org/ is a Python library for fast numerical computing created and released by Google
-* "Keras":"https://keras.io/" is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano
+* _Keras_:https://keras.io/ is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano
-* And many more such as "pytorch":"https://pytorch.org/",  "Theano":"https://pypi.org/project/Theano/" etc
+* And many more such as _pytorch_:https://pytorch.org/,  _Theano_:https://pypi.org/project/Theano/ etc

-## Personal Hygiene
-All participants attending the laboratory sessions must maintain proper hygiene and health practices, including:
-* frequently with soap and water or, if soap is unavailable, using hand sanitizer with at least 60% alcohol;
-* Routinely cleaning and sanitizing living spaces and/or workspace;
-* Using the bend of the elbow or shoulder to shield a cough or sneeze;
-* Refraining from shaking hands;

-## Adherence to Signage and Instructions
-Course participants  will (a) look for instructional signs posted by UiO or public health authorities, (b) observe instructions from UiO or public health authorities that are emailed to my “uio.no” account, and (c) follow those instructions.
-The relevant links are https://www.uio.no/om/hms/korona/index.html and https://www.uio.no/om/hms/korona/retningslinjer/veileder-smittevern.html

-## Self-Monitoring
-Students will self-monitor for flu-like symptoms (for example, cough, shortness of breath, difficulty breathing, fever, sore throat or loss of taste or smell).
-If a student experiences any flu-like symptoms, they will stay home and contact a health care provider to determine what steps should be taken.
-## Exposure to COVID-19
-If a student is exposed to someone who is ill or has tested positive for the COVID-19 virus, they will stay home, contact a health care provider and follow all public health recommendations.
-## Compliance and reporting
-Those who come to UiO facilities must commit to the personal responsibility necessary for us to remain as safe as possible, including following the specific guidelines outlined in this syllabus and provided by UiO more broadly (see links above).

-## Additional information
-See https://www.uio.no/om/hms/korona/index.html and https://www.uio.no/om/hms/korona/retningslinjer/veileder-smittevern.html.
-For English version, click on the relevant link.
 ## Possible textbooks

 _Recommended textbooks_: